 I can understand not wanting to search numeric fields for strings, but that optimisation should not be done by disabling the search altogether for those fields, but by not searching on those fields if there is no numeric-only token in the search.

 Mischa, thanks for the link, this helped me a lot and I can now forward those findings!

 #4 Updated by Felix Schäfer over 6 years ago

 I though there was no use case for searching for numbers that contain a number (eg. searching for 16 would return values like 161, 516...).
 Do you have an example where it would make sense?

 I'm waiting for feedback from our customer on that :-)

 Thanks for chiming in!

-#6 Updated by Joel Bearden about 4 years ago
+#6 Updated by Joel Bearden over 4 years ago